exilaus/slice_n_print/README.md

 Currently no print

 what i use: <br>
-admesh https://sites.google.com/a/varlog.com/www/admesh-htm (this git contain source code of this because i make little modified code)<br>
+  - Admesh https://sites.google.com/a/varlog.com/www/admesh-htm (this git contain source code of this because i make little modified code)<br>
-cura engine (contain Bin but for new bin compile lastes from https://github.com/Ultimaker/CuraEngine)<br>
+  - Cura_engine (contain Bin but for new bin compile lastes from https://github.com/Ultimaker/CuraEngine)<br>
-python cgi<br>
+  - Python cgi<br>

 Is very early version...need work too much:<br>